gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 You therefore need to declare the same environment variables you put in `.env` in Netlify.
 Go to your Netlify site dashboard under **Settings > Build & deploy > Environment > Environment variables** and enter the keys `GATSBY_ALGOLIA_APP_ID`, `GATSBY_ALGOLIA_SEARCH_KEY` and `ALGOLIA_ADMIN_KEY` with the same values as you used in the `.env` file.
 After a redeploy, the search should now work!

-The Netlify documentation has more information about [how to configure environment variables in Netlify](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables).

 ![Netlify environment variable configuration](./images/algolia-netlify-env.png)

+The Netlify documentation has more information on [how to configure environment variables in Netlify](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables).
+Also see the chapter [Environment Variables](/docs/environment-variables) for an overview of environment variables in Gatsby.

 ## Additional Resources